Barometric Pressure in Columbia, United States

 Get Alerts 🚨.
 Sign up to receive alerts when the barometric pressure changes significantly.

-The pressure in Columbia, Louisiana, United States is predicted to rapidly rise over the next few hours, with an average pressure of 1015.9 hPa today, which is considered normal.
+The pressure in Columbia, Louisiana, United States is predicted to slowly rise over the next few hours, with an average pressure of 1012.9 hPa today, which is considered normal.

 Forecast